nerdreich/wiki.md/docs/plugins_create.md

   }
 }

-$ui->wiki->registerPlugin('myplugin', new MyPlugin($ui));
+$GLOBALS['wiki.md-plugins']['myplugin'] = '\org\example\MyPlugin';
 ```

-`plugin.php` can assume that, when run, the framework will provide a `$ui` variable containing a reference to the currently running wiki.
+Your plugin can assume that it will get a `$ui` variable passed to its constructor, containing a reference to the currently running wiki.
 It's probably a good idea to store it in your plugin so you can access the UI, config and core later on.
-Don't forget the last line, as this will let the core know about your plugin.
+Don't forget the last line - this will let the core know about your plugin.

 ## Routes